yasen-yankov/ios-docs/Listview/layouts.md

 # ListView: Layouts

 TKListView provides the same layout mechanism as UICollectionView.
-There are three implemented layouts and you can also create your own by inheriting from UICollectionViewLayout class.
+There are three additionally implemented layouts and you can also create your own by inheriting from UICollectionViewLayout class.
 However, all list view features will be available only when using a layout which inherits from TKListViewLinearLayout.

 ## Getting started##